Torres del Paine National Park

 Image: diariolabrador.cl

 Its history dates back to pre-Hispanic times, when the Inca and Diaguita natives settled in the area and discovered the richness of the land.
-Its name could come from the Cunza language or from Quechua and Aymara, and means "assailant" or "puma".
+Its name may derive from the Cunza language, Quechua, or Aymara, and it means "assailant" or "puma."

-Nowadays, Pomaire is an ideal tourist destination for those who want to learn about Chilean culture and folk art.
-The place is well known among Chileans for being a town of great tradition and very close to Santiago, the capital city, but for the majority of the foreign tourists, Pomaire is still a place to discover.
-Its main attraction are the pottery workshops spread throughout the town.
+Today, Pomaire is an ideal destination for those who want to experience Chilean culture and folk art.
+It is well known among Chileans as a town of great tradition and close to Santiago, the capital city.
+However, for many foreign tourists, Pomaire remains a place to discover.
+Its main attractions include the pottery workshops scattered throughout the town.

 Traditions